Mobile Devices at Work Lead to Cybersecurity Risks

-It doesn’t help that the surge in BYOD-friendly workplaces coincides with an explosion in corporate hacking.
-More than eight in 10 organizations suffered a data loss incident in 2015, compared to 41 percent in 2013.
+It doesn’t help that the surge in BYOD-friendly workplaces coincides with an explosion in corporate hacking following the COVID-19 global pandemic.
+Approximately 76% of organizations suffered data loss and system crash incidents in 2021 due to cyberattacks.

-Overall, cyberattacks increased by 176 percent in the past five years, with an average of 138 successful strikes per week.
-The total cost of cybercrime to organizations around the globe adds up to a staggering $100 billion per year.
+Overall, cybersecurity trends show that cybercrime has increased by 600 percent in the past two years, with an average of 30,000 global website attacks per day.
+Purplesec’s article estimates that the total cost of cybercrime to organizations worldwide will add up to a staggering $10.5 trillion per year by 2025.

-Keeping corporate information secure on employees’ personal devices isn’t easy – in fact, it’s the second biggest challenge IT providers face.
-More than 70 percent of top IT decision makers view mobile devices as a significant security risk to organizations.
+Keeping corporate information secure on employees’ mobile devices isn’t easy – in fact, it’s the third biggest challenge IT providers face.
+More than 60 percent of top IT decision makers view mobile devices as a significant security risk to organizations.

-Sadly, only 56 percent of IT leaders feel confident that their organizations understand the risks of using mobile devices.
+Sadly, only 53 percent of BOYD businesses are satisfied with their organization’s mobile security.
 These include (but aren’t limited to):

-- App-related vulnerabilities.
-Downloaded tools – such as apps – create weak spots in cybersecurity that can open the device to hacking.
+Downloaded tools, such as apps, create weak spots in cybersecurity that can open the device to hacking.